 North Borneo Birding Tour

-birding tour booking24th August – 6th September 2025: North Borneo birding tour highlights include Bornean Bristlehead, Helmeted Hornbill, Blue-headed Pitta, Blue-banded Pitta, White-fronted (Bornean) Falconet, Black-throated Wren Babbler, Whitehead’s Trogon, Bare-headed Laughingthrush, Black-and-crimson Pitta, Bornean Ground Cuckoo, Crimson-headed Partridge, Great Argus, Fruithunter – £4375 per person
+24th August – 6th September 2025: North Borneo birding tour highlights include Bornean Bristlehead, Helmeted Hornbill, Blue-headed Pitta, Blue-banded Pitta, White-fronted (Bornean) Falconet, Black-throated Wren Babbler, Whitehead’s Trogon, Bare-headed Laughingthrush, Black-and-crimson Pitta, Bornean Ground Cuckoo, Crimson-headed Partridge, Great Argus, Fruithunter – £TBA per person

 Trip Details